#Theredheadedauthor Presents the July 2020 New York Times TOP 10 Best Sellers – FICTION

 The goal is 5 minutes of creativity.

-Today I am writing in the voice of Tripp, a character in one of my current ‘WIP’ manuscripts.
+Today, I’m writing in the voice of Stella, a character in my current WIP.

 Today’s writing prompt: